 Ozai: Wake up Aang.
 Wake up, sleepyhead.
 Rise and shine.
 You overslept.
 You missed the invasion!

-Mentioned in a throwaway gag in the Rugrats movie: Grampa falls asleep watching the kids, which allows them to leave the house unsupervised and sets the movie's plot in motion.
-Deedee chews out Stu for leaving Grampa in charge in the first place.
+Mentioned in a throwaway gag in The Rugrats Movie: Grandpa falls asleep watching the kids, which allows them to leave the house unsupervised and sets the movie's plot in motion.
+Deedee chews out Stu for leaving Grandpa in charge in the first place.